Rainbow (1944 film): Reception

 "Brilliantly acted by virtually everyone in the cast, Rainbow is a remarkable achievement, one that deserves to be better known outside of Russia."
 It has been described as the most powerful and effective of the Soviet propaganda films produced during the war.
 The film was recommended to President Franklin Roosevelt by the American ambassador in Moscow in early 1944.
-Roosevelt cabled Ambassador W. Averell Harriman in Moscow on March 14, 1944 with the message that he had viewed the film, and found it so "beautifully and dramatically presented that it required little translation."
-FDR stated that he hoped it could be shown to the American public; it was released in the USA in June, 1944, by Artkino Pictures Inc..
+Roosevelt cabled Ambassador W. Averell Harriman in Moscow on March 14, 1944, with the message that he had viewed the film, and found it so "beautifully and dramatically presented that it required little translation."
+FDR stated that he hoped it could be shown to the American public; it was released in the US in June, 1944, by Artkino Pictures Inc..
+In The New York Times, Bosley Crowther praised the production and the directorial style, as creating tremendous realism.
+Rainbow, he wrote, was a powerful, heart-rending film.

+In 1944 several persons involved in the production of the film were awarded by a Decree of the Presidium of the Supreme Soviet of the USSR "for successful work in the field of Soviet cinematography during the Great Patriotic War and the release of feature films":